Thomas Hirschhorn’s Gramsci Monument, 2013, Photo by author.

 Johanna Taylor’s research places art practice at the center of urban experience as a means to both analyze its capacity to do social justice work locally and to act as an innovative agent for global transformation.
 The research is a critical analysis which builds toward a more just city that has applications for independent arts practitioners, arts organizations, innovation leaders, community development organizations, policymakers, city officials, and funders.

-She is currently conducting embedded research in the socially engaged art project Future IDs at Alcatraz, a year-long exhibition and series of public programs on Alcatraz Island.
-Led by artist Gregory Sale and a team of core collaborators, the project uses the visual and political framework of an identification card for people with conviction histories to conceive and develop visions for a future self.
+Collaborative work about art, community, and policy change has connected her to socially engaged art.
+She has conducted embedded research within Future IDs at Alcatraz, a project led by artist Gregory Sale that engages the visual and political framework of an identification card for people with conviction histories to conceive and develop visions for a future self.
 These stories of transformation connect criminal justice reform into art and community practice.
-Taylor is working with a collaborator who is also an artist on the project on a series of publications both for academic and public outlets.

 She is an advisor for borderless, a global media platform connecting local communities for social change through civicly engaged pop culture.